JanGorman/Agrume/README.md

 ### Background Color

-Agrume defaults to blurring the background view controller but you can also pass in a background color instead and it will show this instead of the blur:
+Agrume defaults to blurring the background view controller but you can also pass in a background color instead and it will use that:

 ```swift
 @IBAction func openImage(_ sender: Any) {